Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Experiments

 \subsection{Results}

-In the first set of experiments, we rely on a subset of 30 languages.
-Table \ref{tab:pruning_algo_and_metric} reports results where we compare different experts pruning metrics and strategies when 75\% of the least important experts are pruned.
-The experts are selected per each language pair, and the translation results are aggregated per different resource types.
-The first part of the table reports the upper bound baseline corresponding to the full 54B MoE model, and the lower bound baseline corresponding to the 3.3B dense model.
+In the first set of experiments, we work with a subset of 30 languages.
+Table \ref{tab:pruning_algo_and_metric} compares different expert pruning metrics and strategies under a 75\% pruning rate.
+The experts are selected per language pair, and the scores are averaged per resource type (high, low, very low).
+The first part of the table reports two baselines: an upper bound corresponding to the full (unpruned) 54.5B MoE model, and a lower bound being the 3.3B dense model (same architecture without experts).

 \paragraph{Pruning metric}